Cambridge Analytica: Privacy issues and investigations

+In July 2019, the Federal Trade Commission imposed a $5 billion penalty on Facebook — the largest privacy-related fine in US history — for violating its 2012 consent decree regarding user privacy, approved in a 3–2 vote.
+The complaint alleged that Facebook's privacy settings had falsely claimed to let users restrict sharing to "Only Friends" while still exposing their data to third-party apps installed by their friends; that Facebook had failed to screen developers or their apps before granting access to vast amounts of user data; that it had turned on facial recognition by default while claiming users could control it; and that it had collected phone numbers for two-factor authentication but used them for advertising without disclosure.
+The settlement included a 20-year consent decree, creation of an independent Privacy Committee on Facebook's board of directors, and a requirement that Facebook obtain affirmative consent before using facial recognition.
+Dissenting Commissioner Rohit Chopra argued the deal "places no meaningful restrictions on Facebook's ability to collect, share, and use personal information"; Commissioner Rebecca Slaughter argued the FTC should have initiated litigation against CEO Mark Zuckerberg personally.

 In 2020 the BBC reported that the group Facebook You Owe Us had filed a lawsuit against Facebook for failing to protect users' personal data in the Cambridge Analytica breach, involving the misuse of information from almost one million users in England and Wales.

 Elections

 Australia

 In Australia, Cambridge Analytica set up an office.
 Allan Lorraine, a friend of Alexander Tayler who was a former director for Cambridge Analytica and later appointed director of Emerdata, set up SCL (the parent company of Cambridge Analytica) in Australia.
 Representatives of Cambridge Analytica had a private dinner with Dan Tehan when he was then the minister responsible for cyber security, and Liberal Party executives.
 The business name "Cambridge Analytica" was registered in Australia to the Lorraine Family Trust in June 2015.
 SCL Group, promoted Mr Lorraine online as its head of Australian operations.
 Alexander Nix spoke at an Australian data-driven advertising conference run by the Association for Data-driven Marketing and Advertising and met with Liberal Party officials.
 Cambridge Analytica was scoping both political as well as commercial work in Australia.
 Cambridge Analytica's managing director of political operations said in a video recorded by Channel 4 that "We've done it in Mexico, we've done it in Malaysia, we're now moving into Brazil, Australia, China."

 More than 310,000 Australian Facebook users were among the millions globally who may have had their information improperly shared with Cambridge Analytica, to be sold and used for political profiling.